 The Role of Nurses in Disaster Response

-How Nurses Prepare & What They Do During Disasters
+How Nurses Prepare and What They Do During Disasters

-Whether they’re caused by nature, negligence, or malice, large-scale disasters wreak havoc on millions of people’s lives every year.
+Whether they’re caused by nature, negligence, or malice, large-scale disasters wreak havoc on millions of people’s lives.
 Families are often displaced from their homes and belongings, and local businesses and infrastructure can be damaged beyond repair.
 Worst of all, many disasters cause widespread injuries and loss of life.

 In any disaster scenario, treating the sick and injured is an obvious immediate priority.
 It also gets much more challenging when local healthcare facilities become overwhelmed.
 And while nurses are essential in even the calmest of times, they’re even more critical in emergency situations when resources are limited and healthcare systems are strained.

-Nurses are the frontline healthcare providers in most disaster response efforts.
+Nurses are the frontline healthcare providers in many disaster response efforts.
 Their actions and decisions—and the support they receive—can have major implications for the disaster victims they treat.

 What’s the Definition of a Disaster?